Mitr Chaibancha: Height of fame

-In 1961 Mitr starred in Banthuk Rak Pimchawee (Love Diary of Pimchawee), his first film with Petchara Chaowarat.
+In 1961, Mitr starred in Banthuk Rak Pimchawee (Love Diary of Pimchawee), his first film with Petchara Chaowarat.
 This was the beginning of the most celebrated hero-heroine partnerships in Thai cinematic history.
 The Mitr-Petchara duo made about 165 films together.

 One of the pair's most famous films was 1970's Monrak luk thung (มนต์รักลูกทุ่ง, or Magical Love of the Countryside), a musical romantic comedy rhapsodizing Thai rural life.

 Mitr was an extremely busy actor and was always on the move, going from set to set and sleeping as little as a two or three hours per night.

-Another of his best-known movies, Pet Tad Pet (Operation Bangkok), was shot in both Bangkok and Hong Kong, and featured Kecha Plianvitheee and Luecha Naruenart as the villains, as well as Hong Kong's then top actress, Regina Piping.
+Another of his best-known movies, Pet Tad Pet (Operation Bangkok), was shot in both Bangkok and Hong Kong, and featured Kecha Plianvitheee and Luecha Naruenart as the villains.

 Monrak luk thung was one of Mitr's last films.
 It played in Bangkok cinemas for a solid six months in 1970 and took in 6 million baht, its popularity spurred by the best-selling soundtrack album and Mitr's accidental death while filming Insee Thong.

-His last film
+Insee Thong and death

-Insee thong was the first film that Mitr produced himself, and it featured the return of his popular character, the masked crime-fighter, Insee Daeng (Red Eagle), the secret alter ego of alcoholic detective Rom Rittikrai.
+Insee Thong was the first film that Mitr produced himself, and it featured the return of his popular character, the masked crime-fighter Insee Daeng (Red Eagle) – alcoholic detective Rom Rittikrai's secret alter ego.

 On the last day of shooting, the script called for Mitr, having vanquished the villains, to fly off into the sunset in a helicopter.
 As the camera rolled, Mitr leapt from the ground to grab a rope ladder hanging from the aircraft, only managing to reach the lowest rung.
-Unaware of this, the helicopter pilot flew higher and higher, and Mitr finally lost his grip and fell to the ground.
-The accident was all caught on film and was actually left in the final theatrical release.
-The fatal fall has since been removed from DVD versions of the film, with Mitr simply flying off into the distance and some onscreen text paying tribute to the star.
+Unaware of this, the helicopter pilot flew higher, which led to Mitr losing his grip and falling 300 feet to his death.
+The accident was caught on film and was even left in the final theatrical release.
+The fatal fall has since been removed from DVD versions of the film, with Mitr simply flying off into the distance and some onscreen text paying tribute to him.

-It was another death that would make 1970 a difficult year for the Thai film industry, as months earlier pioneering director Rattana Pestonji collapsed while giving a speech urging government officials to support the domestic film industry.
+It was another death that would make 1970 a difficult year for the Thai film industry, as months earlier, pioneering director Rattana Pestonji collapsed while giving a speech urging government officials to support the domestic film industry.
 He died several hours later.

-Mitr’s death was ruled as a tragic accident.
+Mitr’s death was ruled an accident.
 For safety, there should have been two shots for the final scene.
 The first would have been of Mitr grabbing the ladder and flying off at low altitude.
 Then, a stunt double would have performed a second shot at a higher altitude.